Humphead wrasse: Biology

+The species actively selects branching hard and soft corals (one species being Acropora) and seagrasses at settlement.
+Juveniles tend to prefer a more cryptic existence in areas of dense branching corals, bushy macroalgae, or seagrasses, while larger individuals and adults prefer limited home ranges in more open habitat on the edges of reefs, channels, and reef passes.
+The humphead wrasse is considered an umbrella species, which means many other species are sympatric with it and have much smaller ranges, making the conservation of the humphead wrasse's habitat benefit these other species as well.

 Reproduction

 The humphead wrasse is long-lived, but has a very slow breeding rate.
 Individuals become sexually mature at five to seven years, and are known to live for around 30 years.
 They are protogynous hermaphrodites, with some becoming male at about 9 years old.
 The factors controlling the timing of sex change are not yet known.
 At certain times of year, adults move to the down-current end of the reef and form local spawning aggregations (groups).
 They likely do not travel very far for their spawning aggregations.

 The pelagic eggs and larvae ultimately settle on or near coral reef habitats.
 Eggs are 0.65 mm in diameter and spherical, with no pigment.